EnMasseProject/enmasse-workshop/README.md

 Create an addresses for your IoT sensors to report metrics on:

-   * temperature - type topic - used by devices to report temperature
+   * _temperature_ : type topic - used by devices to report temperature
-   * max         - type anycast - used by Spark driver to report the max temperature
+   * _max_ : type anycast - used by Spark driver to report the max temperature
-   * control     - type topic - used to send control messages to devices.
-Per-device contorl messages will be sent to control/$device-id
+   * _control_ : type topic - used to send control messages to devices.
+Per-device control messages will be sent to control/$device-id

 ### Installing Apache Spark